Zarel/Pokemon-Showdown-Dex/articles/zmoves.md

 # Z-Moves

-Z-Moves are special moves introduced in Gen 7 that can only be used once per battle, and require a held Z-Crystal.
+Z-Moves are special moves exclusive to Gen 7 that can only be used once per battle, and require a held Z-Crystal.